mccoyst/rss/README.md

 I've also provided a script, `feed`, which makes some assumptions about where feedlist and time info are stored so that I don't have to use those flags at all.
 I'm not a fan of dotfiles, so I chose to not force my config style on others who wanted to use `rss`.
-As `feed` shows, it's easy to use the -f and -t flags to store the info wherever one pleases.
+As `feed` shows, it's easy to use the f and t flags to store the info wherever one pleases.

 Example output: